matechris/newspaper-agency-project/README.md

 * Authentication functionality for Redactor/User
 * Managing newspapers, redactors and topics directly from website
 * Powerful admin panel for advanced managing

+## Login to website:
+login: new_user
+password: 8b2CdupLQjQ